RamiB1234/mdlbeast-events-server/README.md

 ### Running Locally with IIS Express and localDB

-1. **Update the Database**:
-   - Ensure that the Entity Framework Core tools are installed.
-   - Open the Package Manager Console in Visual Studio.
-   - Run the command `Update-Database` to apply the migrations to your localDB.

-2. **Configure the Connection String**:
+1. **Configure the Connection String**:
    - In `appsettings.json`, ensure the connection string is set to use localDB:
      ```json
      "ConnectionStrings": {
        "DefaultValue": "Server=(localdb)\\mssqllocaldb;Database=mdlbeast-events-db;Trusted_Connection=True;MultipleActiveResultSets=true"
      }
      ```
+1. **Update the Database**:
+   - Ensure that the Entity Framework Core tools are installed.
+   - Open the Package Manager Console in Visual Studio.
+   - Run the command `Update-Database` to create the localDB and apply the migrations.

 3. **Start the Application**:
    - Use Visual Studio to run the application using IIS Express.